borisdj/ExcelIO.FastMapper/README.md

-# ClosedXML.MapperExtensions
+# ExcelIO.FastMapper
-Excel IO mapper export import to and from Poco class and xlsx file using attribute annotation with formatting
+Excel IO Mapper Import and Export to and from Poco class and xlsx file using attribute annotation on model Properties and having columns formatting.
+Both Reading and Writing are very fast while the package is lightweight with minimum depencencies.

+Attributes:
+[ExcelColumn]

+Under the hood libary uses fastest packages: Sylvan.Data.Excel for Input, and LargeXlsx for Output.
+IT has only those 2 dependecies that them selfves are fully selfcontaind, and as such are pretty thin.
+While doing research for optimal tool, other criterias were to be Open Source, with code on Github and Nuget package.
+Then to have active maintenance, and certain period of development with proven record of usage (Git commits, starts and Nuget downloads).